 Alternatively, you can take your additional garden waste to your nearest Recycling Centre or compost at home.

 Your garden waste is initially stored at Cupid Green Depot.
 Once there is a large enough volume of garden waste, it is transported to a facility in Suffolk where it is turned into compost.

 All of our Recycling Centres sell 50-litre bags of this 100 per cent recycled and peat-free soil improver for £5 per bag.

 If you put your green-lidded bin out for collection on the correct day and we missed it, you can report it online.
 Please ensure you report your missed bin within 48 hours of your scheduled collection day.

 Report a missed bin collection

 All residents will receive a standard sized green-lidded bin (240 litres).
 We are unable to provide any large sized green-lidded bin.
-Excess garden waste can be taken to a Household Waste Recycling Centre (tip/dump) or you can subscribe to our Additional Garden Waste Subscription Service.
+Excess garden waste can be taken to a Recycling Centre or you can subscribe to our Additional Garden Waste Subscription Service.